EricLWang/self/Codex.md

 * Have determination and persistence for the things you can control, patience for the things you can't.
 * There are **very** few things in life worth getting stressed or upset about
 * There are **infinite** things in life to be happy and appreciative about.
 Act accordingly.
-* It's okay, and productive, to be selfish some times
+* It's okay, and productive, to be selfish sometimes
-* Be Epic.

 #### 3B: I&S - We
 How I believe society should be structured.